theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/heritage-happenings-style.md

 But no matter what you send, we can probably get it to work.

+## Images Submission Guidelines

+Please send the largest highest quality images you have.
+The images will be resized and cropped to fit the format.
+The larger the image, the better the quality of the image in the final publication.

+* Please send images as attachments to an email
+* Please do not embed images in a document
+* Please do not embed images in a PDF

 ## Special Events Format

 The Special Events entries all follow the same format::

-1. Name of Participant: topic title or name ~ event title
+* Name of Participant: topic title or name ~ event title
-2. Weekday, date (no "th") month at time ( x:yy format ) in location
+* Weekday, date (no "th") month at time ( x:yy format ) in location
-3. Body text of a few lines
+* Body text of a few lines
+* Name: no initials or institution names needed
+* Topic: few word topic summary

+Special events note

+* All special events must have a name associated with them
+* De Young Docent etc: counts as a name if actual docents name is not available
+* If no name, then the topic is not a special event and is not highlighted

 To the left of the entry is a small image.
 Please do supply a sample image.
 The priority of the images is as follows: